radiantearth/stac-spec/overview.md

 There are three component specifications that together make up the core SpatioTemporal Asset Catalog specification.
 Each can be used alone, but they work best in concert with one another.
-The [STAC API specification](https://github.com/radiantearth/stac-api-spec) builds on top of the core, but is out of scope for this overview.
+The [STAC API specification](https://github.com/radiantearth/stac-api-spec) builds on top of that core, but is out of scope for this overview.
 Items are the core atomic unit, representing a single spatiotemporal asset as GeoJSON so it can be searched.
 Catalogs are structural elements, used to group Items and Collections.
 Collections *are* catalogs, that add more required metadata and describe a group of related Items.
 For more on the differences see the [section below](#catalogs-vs-collections)